What is Real-Time Ultrasound Physiotherapy?

 Common Ultrasound Physiotherapy Conditions

 Ultrasound physiotherapy assists any muscle retraining.
-The most popular conditions that can be assisted by real-time ultrasound physiotherapy include:
+The most prevalent conditions that can be helped by real-time ultrasound physiotherapy include:

 - Lower Back Pain –

 - Pelvic Floor

 Please get in touch with one of the following PhysioWorks clinics that provide Real-Time Ultrasound Physiotherapy programs to make your booking.